Enjoy Spring and Fall Fishing at Hanmer’s Riverside Resort

 Fishing for Chinook salmon

-The food base for these particular salmon has really been good for the last three years.
+The food base for these particular salmon has really been good for the last five years.
 Chinook salmon have black gums, are larger than Coho and have a completely spotted tail.
 They are typically brownish black when they enter the river after maturing in the lake.

 Fish in the Betsie River